Jesus Christ

 How does Krauss explain why there is something rather than nothing?
 We must first understand the context of his inquiry:

-"By nothing I do not mean nothing, but rather nothing-in this case, the nothingness we normally call empty space.
-That is to say, if I take a region of space and get rid of everything within it-dust, gas, people, and even the radiation passing through, namely absolutely everything within that region-if the remaining empty space weighs something, then that would correspond to the existence of a cosmological term such as Einstein invented.
+nothing I do not mean nothing, but rather nothing-in this case, the nothingness we normally call empty space.
+That is to say, if I take a region of space and get rid of everything within it-dust, gas, people, and even the radiation passing through, namely absolutely everything within that region-if the remaining empty space weighs something, then that would correspond to the existence of a cosmological term such as Einstein invented."By

 With this solid base of understanding, we are now prepared to follow a discussion about particles and anti-particles, apparently first understood by physicist Richard Feynman in 1949: